MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 * Users can search for blocked apps and request admin approval.
 Admins retain complete control to [approve or ignore user requests](user-requests-approve-apps.md).

-* You can use app setup policies together with app permission policies.
-Pre-pinned apps are selected from the set of enabled apps for a user.
-Additionally, if a user has an app permission policy that blocks an app in their app setup policy, that app won't appear in Teams.
+* App setup policies work together with app permission policies.
+You select apps to pin in setup policy from a set of allowed apps.
+However, if a user has an app permission policy that blocks the use of a pinned app, then the user cannot use the app.

 * App policies apply to users using any Teams on web, mobile, or desktop.